nwisbeta/github.io/pages/ontoserver_valueset/ontoserver_valueset_landing_page.md

 [Result of same search on public test ontology server with multiple ValueSet examples](https://stu3.ontoserver.csiro.au/fhir/ValueSet?name=a)

-### $expand a ValueSet with all concepts subsumed by the concept 'Event'
+### $expand implicit ValueSet with all concepts subsumed by the concept 'Event'

 $expand is an operation available on the `ValueSet` resource: by expanding the definition of a single concept, you can create a collection of codes suitable for data entry or data validation.
 It uses the canonical URL for the concept 'Event' as its definition.

 In this operation, the server returns all the codes that are 'under' (subsumed by) the code for the SNOMED concept of 'Event'.

-These more narrowly-defined events are 'implicit' in the 'Events' concept.
+The FHIR website provides [documentation on using SNOMED with FHIR, and on implicit ValueSet queries](https://hl7.org/fhir/STU3/snomedct.html#implicit).
+From the website:

-The FHIR website provides [documentation on ValueSet operations](http://hl7.org/fhir/STU3/valueset-operations.html).
+> Implicit value sets are those whose specification can be predicted based on the grammar of the underlying code system, and the known structure of the URL that identifies them.
+SNOMED CT has two common sets of implicit value sets defined: By Subsumption, and By Reference Set.
+These implicit value sets do not use complex queries.
+This allows a single URL to serve as a value set definition that defines a value set, and can serve as the basis for the $expansion operation.

 ` GET http://nhswales-snomed-dev.app/fhir/ValueSet/$expand?url=http://snomed.info/sct?fhir_vs=isa/272379006
 `

 [HTML response to expand ValueSet with all codes subsumed by the concept 'Event'](https://nhswales-snomed-dev.app/fhir/ValueSet/$expand?url=http://snomed.info/sct?fhir_vs=isa/272379006)

-### $expand a ValueSet with all concepts subsumed by 'Event', filtered by string 'met'
+### $expand implicit ValueSet with all concepts subsumed by 'Event', filtered by string 'met'

+This query builds on the previous $expand operation.
 To restrict results to the $expand operation, you can add a text filter, so the results must contain the string specified.

 ` GET http://nhswales-snomed-dev.app/fhir/ValueSet/$expand?url=http://snomed.info/sct?fhir_vs=isa/272379006&filter=met
 `

 [HTML response to expand ValueSet with concepts subsumed by concept 'Event', filtered for text 'met'](https://nhswales-snomed-dev.app/fhir/ValueSet/$expand?url=http://snomed.info/sct?fhir_vs=isa/272379006&filter=met)

-### $expand and use ECL to search several ValueSets with Filter of “plaster”
+### $expand and use ECL to search several ValueSets with a filter string of 'plaster'

 SNOMED CT's Expression Constraint Language (ECL) allows you to build complex searches of resources in the query, from the URL.